KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ![Screenshot 2024-04-02 101927](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/567a5b41-1098-47a3-96f4-dfe08b736ef3)
 </div>

-This table shows the Homegeneous Transformation Matrix from frame 0 to frame 3.
-Theta, Alpha, r and d of Articulated Manipulator
+This table shows the Homogeneous Transformation Matrix from frame 0 to frame 3.
+Theta, Alpha, r, and d of Articulated Manipulator

 Each row corresponds to a joint in the manipulator, and the parameters define the geometric relationship between adjacent links.